ffaker/ffaker/README.md

 first time someone accesses `FFaker::Name::FIRST_NAMES`, a const of that name will be set with data from `ffaker/data/name/first_names`.

+## Using the same random seed as your tests

+To get repeatable results in Minitest or Rspec, follow [these instructions](RANDOM.md#using-the-same-random-seed-as-your-tests).

 ## TODO

 * Even though the API is pretty simple, better rdoc documentation would not hurt.